Patr1ck2005/MyOptics/README.md

 ## License 📜

-This project is licensed under the MIT License.
+This project has no license.